-Understanding the art of couponing is essential if you’re to save money without compromising your consumer rights.
+Understanding the art of couponing and promo code is essential if you’re to save money without compromising your consumer rights.
 Luckily, there are a few tips and tricks with the aim of doing just that.

 Look out for the coupons that are most relevant to your spending habits, and those that will save you the most money.
 The best coupons are those for items you use most, multi-buy coupons and those providing a bulk saving.
 Coupons appear everywhere, from money-saving websites and also directly from manufacturers.
 Once you know where to look, you’ll never be without them.